schell/mogwai/cookbook/src/intro.md

 # Cooking with Mogwai
-The following chapters are explanations and examples of solving common user interface problems using the [mogwai][m] rust library.
+This book contains explanations and examples of solving common user interface problems using the [mogwai][m] rust library.
+It is a work in progress.

 Any requests, questions, or improvements may be logged in the [issue tracker][i].